Geri-jpg/Arch-app-installer/README.md

 # 🧩 Arch App Installer

-A simple graphical tool for quickly installing your favorite apps on a fresh Manjaro Linux system — using only the official `pacman` repository.
+A simple graphical tool for quickly installing your favorite apps on a fresh Arch Linux system — using only the official `pacman` repository.

 ✅ Works entirely with `bash` + `yad`
 ✅ No AUR, no Flatpak, no Snap